 Actually, quite a few European car manufacturers have disappeared, except for some luxury brands.
 Japanese car manufacturers dominate the Thai car market.

 ** End 2019, it was announced that Chevrolet, one of the few U.S. car makers, was also stopping car manufacturing in Thailand.

 [Source : Thailand Automotive Institute]

 Local production of motorcycles had a recent peak in 2012 at 2,606,161 units.

-Local sales of motorcycles are around or somewhat less than 2,000,000 units since 2004.
+Local sales of motorcycles are steady and seem to be around 2,000,000 units since 2004.
 Sales are effected by the regular business cycle, but much less so than domestic car sales.
-However, it is clear that while local production is still high, that this industry seems to have peaked out.
+However, it is clear that while local production is still high, that the industry seems to have peaked out.

-Exports of motorcycles is way below the peak number of 2007.
+Exports of motorcycles always stay below the peak year of 2007.